metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 - `locale_collate` (String) The value to be passed as option '--lc-collate' for initdb (default:'C')
 - `options` (List of String) The list of options that must be passed to initdb when creating the cluster.Deprecated: This could lead to inconsistent configurations,please use the explicit provided parameters instead.If defined, explicit values will be ignored.
 - `owner` (String) Name of the owner of the database in the instance to be usedby applications.
 Defaults to the value of the 'database' key.
-- `post_init_application_sql` (List of String) List of SQL queries to be executed as a superuser in the applicationdatabase right after is created - to be used with extreme care(by default empty)
+- `post_init_application_sql` (List of String) List of SQL queries to be executed as a superuser in the applicationdatabase right after the cluster has been created - to be used with extreme care(by default empty)
-- `post_init_application_sql_refs` (Attributes) PostInitApplicationSQLRefs points references to ConfigMaps or Secrets whichcontain SQL files, the general implementation order to these references isfrom all Secrets to all ConfigMaps, and inside Secrets or ConfigMaps,the implementation order is same as the order of each array(by default empty) (see [below for nested schema](#nestedatt--spec--bootstrap--initdb--post_init_application_sql_refs))
+- `post_init_application_sql_refs` (Attributes) List of references to ConfigMaps or Secrets containing SQL filesto be executed as a superuser in the application database right afterthe cluster has been created.
+The references are processed in a specific order:first, all Secrets are processed, followed by all ConfigMaps.Within each group, the processing order follows the sequence specifiedin their respective arrays.(by default empty) (see [below for nested schema](#nestedatt--spec--bootstrap--initdb--post_init_application_sql_refs))
-- `post_init_sql` (List of String) List of SQL queries to be executed as a superuser immediatelyafter the cluster has been created - to be used with extreme care(by default empty)
+- `post_init_sql` (List of String) List of SQL queries to be executed as a superuser in the 'postgres'database right after the cluster has been created - to be used with extreme care(by default empty)
+- `post_init_sql_refs` (Attributes) List of references to ConfigMaps or Secrets containing SQL filesto be executed as a superuser in the 'postgres' database right afterthe cluster has been created.
+The references are processed in a specific order:first, all Secrets are processed, followed by all ConfigMaps.Within each group, the processing order follows the sequence specifiedin their respective arrays.(by default empty) (see [below for nested schema](#nestedatt--spec--bootstrap--initdb--post_init_sql_refs))
-- `post_init_template_sql` (List of String) List of SQL queries to be executed as a superuser in the 'template1'after the cluster has been created - to be used with extreme care(by default empty)
+- `post_init_template_sql` (List of String) List of SQL queries to be executed as a superuser in the 'template1'database right after the cluster has been created - to be used with extreme care(by default empty)
+- `post_init_template_sql_refs` (Attributes) List of references to ConfigMaps or Secrets containing SQL filesto be executed as a superuser in the 'template1' database right afterthe cluster has been created.
+The references are processed in a specific order:first, all Secrets are processed, followed by all ConfigMaps.Within each group, the processing order follows the sequence specifiedin their respective arrays.(by default empty) (see [below for nested schema](#nestedatt--spec--bootstrap--initdb--post_init_template_sql_refs))
 - `secret` (Attributes) Name of the secret containing the initial credentials for theowner of the user database.
 If empty a new secret will becreated from scratch (see [below for nested schema](#nestedatt--spec--bootstrap--initdb--secret))
 - `wal_segment_size` (Number) The value in megabytes (1 to 1024) to be passed to the '--wal-segsize'option for initdb (default: empty, resulting in PostgreSQL default: 16MB)